invertedv/df/docs/index.md

 **Extensible**

-The package may be extended in several directions:
+The package may be extended in several directions.
+One can
 - Add new functions to the parser.
 - Add additional database types can be added to the sql package.
 Currently, ClickHouse and Postgres are supported.
 Adding support for the new DB type requires modifying the Dialect struct.
 The sql package would not need to be modified.